Le Corbusier – Villa Savoye | part 2, architecture

 The Caretaker’s Lodge, photo Inexhibit

 The house was architecturally completed in 1929 but became habitable only in 1931 after problems with the heating system were (temporarily) solved.
-The Savoyes used the villa, they nicknamed Les Heures Claires, for nine years only, since the mansion was confiscated in 1940 by the German army due to its strategic position overlooking the Seine Valley.
+The Savoye family used the villa, which they nicknamed Les Heures Claires, for nine years only, since the mansion was confiscated in 1940 by the German army due to its strategic position overlooking the Seine Valley.

 When the Savoyes returned to the house in 1945, they found it in disrepair.

 The family has always had problems with the building, Le Corbusier adopted some innovative building techniques – particularly for water-proofing, sliding window frames, and technical systems – some of which proved to be not yet fully affordable and technically developed in those days; consequently, the clients frequently complained about water leaks from the roof and other problems, such as heating malfunctions, which made the villa very expensive to maintain and probably well far from being comfortable.
 (4)

-Therefore, the Savoyes decided to do not restore the building, which was later expropriated by the municipality of Poissy in 1959 and scheduled for demolition to make room for a new school building.
+Therefore, the Savoyes decided not to restore the building, which was later expropriated by the municipality of Poissy in 1959 and scheduled for demolition to make room for a new school building.

 Only a wide protest campaign supported by famous architects and intellectuals, including Le Corbusier himself, convinced the local authorities to save the house and, finally, the French government to consider it a monument, restore and open it to the public in 1997; Villa Savoy was eventually listed among the UNESCO World’s Heritage Sites in 2016.